 The global commercial success of this Netflix series obliged me to have a look at it.
-After only 28 days after its release, there were 70 million households who have watched the series, according to Netflix.
+After only 28 days after its release, there were 70 million households watched the series, according to Netflix.
 It is even more than the successful series of the fall, The Queen’s Gambit with 62 million people.
 I decided to write a blog post to explain the French slang in English in this French series produced by Netflix.

 French Slang from Lupin Season 1 Episode 1